FadriPestalozzi/CrashCourseObsidian/how/plugins/excalidraw-examples.md

-# export entire drawing to svg
+# Export entire drawing to svg

 I recommend working with SVG = scalable vector graphics.
 No matter how small or large, the image will always be of perfect quality (no pixelation by zoom).